adelaideecoinformatics/ImageRepository/README.rst

 * A `GET` request on `/images` will provide a listing of all images in the repository. `regex` is supported on this request.
 * A `PUT` request on `/images/path/to/image` will upload an image with an image name as specified in the path.
-* A `GET` request om `/images/path/to/image` will return the designated image as modified by the appropriate modifiers.
+* A `GET` request on `/images/path/to/image` will return the designated image as modified by the appropriate modifiers.